 The Children’s Outcomes Research (COR) Program was initially authorized and funded by the Children’s Hospital Research Institute (TCHRI) in 2001 with Stephen Berman, MD, as the first Director.
 Because of Dr. Berman’s long-term involvement in both local and national child health care policy issues and experiences during his presidency of the American Academy of Pediatrics, he clearly saw the need for better data to better direct health care practice and policy decisions.
 COR became the home for this initiative.
 In addition, COR filled an important institutional need at The Children’s Hospital to expand outcomes research and to provide consultation, mentorship and infrastructure for faculty members and trainees who wanted to conduct outcomes research.

-The mission of the COR Program is to contribute to an improvement in child health, both locally and nationally, by conducting state-of-the-art pediatric outcomes research that will impact clinical practice and child health policy.
+The mission of the ACCORDS Child Program is to contribute to an improvement in child health, both locally and nationally, by conducting state-of-the-art pediatric outcomes research that will impact clinical practice and child health policy.

 To accomplish this mission, the goals of the program are:

 - to develop a focused outcomes-based research agenda that builds on existing expertise and resources within The Children’s Hospital (TCH) and the Department of Pediatrics at the Colorado School of Medicine; and

 - to catalyze, coordinate and facilitate high-quality outcomes research